shandrr/GSOCMcgillApplication/README.md

 ## Questions about Assignment

 * I'm not sure what accuracy constants should be to.
 I've left most of them to 9 significant figures.
-* My results for the star's U, B, V and R magnitudes deviate ever so slightly from the values in the provided app.
+* My results for the star's U, B, V and R magnitudes deviate by a distance of up to about 0.05 from the values in the provided app.
 It may be due to erroneous constant values, but is there a better way to calculate the result?